zcashe/cse15l-lab-reports/lab2.md

 ### Methods Called:
 1. url.getPath() - gets path of the URL
-> This is not called on its own it is used in combination with other methods, but this method returns a string with the path of the url, so when we update the url with add-message?s=Hi bruh&user=Zac, "/add-message" gets returned.
+> This is not called on its own it is used in combination with other methods, but this method returns a string with the path of the url, so when we update the url with add-message?s=Hi bruh&user=Zac, this returns just "/message" which was unexpected as I thought it would include the query as well.

 2. url.getQuery() - gets query from URL
 > This also is not used on its own, but similar to getPath(), getQuery just returns the string with the query in the url so when we update the url with add-message?s=Hi bruh&user=Zac, "s=Hello breh&user=Zac" gets returned.